Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/qwik.md

 #### Create your project

 Start by creating a new Qwik project if you don't have one set up already.
-The most common approach is to use<!-- --> [Create Qwik](https://qwik.dev/docs/getting-started/#create-an-app-using-the-cli).
+The most common approach is to use [Create Qwik](https://qwik.dev/docs/getting-started/#create-an-app-using-the-cli).

 Terminal